 Everybody’s curious, however, how exactly these new technologies in medicine will be applied and what we should expect.
 Here’s what’s going on today.

 Think about electronic medical records (a.k.a. digital version of a patient’s card within one care provider) and electronic health records (a.k.a. patient’s record collected from different care providers).
-Automation paper process in medicine gives the ability to safely store and collect patients’ clinical data and test results help the hospitals track the treatment progress, detect at-risk patients, renew medication subscription without an in-patient visit, schedule appointments, set reminders, and generally boost healthcare process improvement.
+Automation paper process in medicine gives the ability to safely store and collect patients’ clinical data, test results help the hospitals track the treatment progress, detect at-risk patients, renew medication subscription without an in-patient visit, schedule appointments, set reminders, and generally boost healthcare process improvement.
 Digital transformation also enhances benchmarking in healthcare.

 Use of public cloud services and cloud-based analytical platforms